12 Thanksgiving tips for Alexa users

-Thanksgiving is the king of cooking holidays.
-Families travel near and far to sit down for a feast.
+Thanksgiving, the king of cooking holidays, is here.
+If you've ever cooked for it, you know that preparing for the meal can take tons of work.

-If you're on the hook for preparing the meal, you know it can be hectic to pick out recipes, shop for ingredients and cook every last dish.
-This year, try putting Alexa to work for you.
+This year, offload some of that onto your Alexa-enabled speaker.
 Here are nine ways Amazon's smart assistant, available in many different devices, can make Thanksgiving a easier.

 Keep a grocery list for the big day